Johns Hopkins Hand Therapy Fellowship

 Apply: download instructions

-Prerequisites: Maryland state license, registration with the National Board for Certification in Occupational Therapy, outpatient rehabilitation level II fieldwork experience, completion of the Physical Agents Modalities Certification course didactics, prefer one year of work experience in an outpatient clinic that treats hand and upper extremity conditions.
+Prerequisites: Maryland state license, registration with the National Board for Certification in Occupational Therapy, outpatient rehabilitation level II fieldwork experience, completion of the Physical Agents Modalities Certification course didactics (per Maryland Regulations COMAR 10.46.06 [pdf]), and preference is given to those with one year of work experience in an outpatient clinic that treats hand and upper extremity conditions.

 View program flyer